sarbagyakafle/sarbagyakafle.github.io/wordplay.md

 I find myself morphed into a purple petal of Jacaranda <br>
 That maneuvered not to join the piling blanket on the turf, <br>
-Instead took flight on the wings of Orix and <br>
+Instead took flight on the wings of Oryx and <br>
 Joined the tap of acorn at this southern yard of Uncle Sam. <br>
 Nov.
 28, 2019